 Early breast cancer usually doesn’t cause symptoms.
-But as the tumor grows, it can change how the breast looks or feels.
+But as the A mass of cells that can be benign or malignant. grows, it can change how the breast looks or feels.
 The common changes include:

 - A lump or thickening in or near the breast or in the underarm area

 - A change in the size or shape of the breast

 - A depression or wrinkle of the skin that may be a visual sign of breast cancer. or puckering in the skin of the breast